 Drive a Go-Kart

 Lucy Anne Buffett, sister of musician Jimmy Buffett, is also known by her childhood nickname LuLu.
-She brings a fun and funky atmosphere to her restaurants that are fun for kids and adults alike.
-You'll enjoy traditional southern-style seafood (also found on the kids' menu), live music, and a casual waterfront atmosphere.
-How about a "Brownie in Paradise" for dessert?
+She brings a fun and funky atmosphere to her namesake restaurants where traditional southern-style seafood is served alongside live music and a casual waterfront atmosphere.
+It's no "Cheeseburger in Paradise," but there is a Brownie in Paradise dessert option on the menu.